-In order to introduce the fourth factor and reassess the importance of the first three factors in the wake of a technological intervention, we created a Wizard of Oz scenario with a hypothetical mobile device that monitored each of the four factors.
-Without prototypes or props, we asked participants to rate the importance of those four factors to them if they had the actual device at that moment in each place.
-Users who are asked to "act-out in context" and imagine using a future application under real world conditions produce suggestions that are more quickly incorporated before expensive hardware is built.
+To evaluate the relevance of these factors to participants' perceptions of urban public places, we created a Wizard of Oz scenario with a hypothetical mobile device that monitored each of the four factors: Amount, History, Turf, and Tribe.
+Without prototypes or props, we asked participants to rate the importance of those four factors in contributing to their social comfort if they had the actual device at that moment in each place.
+The tour concluded with a participatory design exercise where users sketched their own representations of the data from the walking tour.